 The system in use will be shown on your rental agreement or sales contract; if you are unsure, ask the building manager or a neighbour.

 New televisions have hybrid DVB-T/C tuners, meaning they can receive the signal in your building whether it uses the terrestrial/antenna or cable system.
-In 2018 it seems all new televisions are also DVB-T2-compliant.
+It seems all new televisions are also DVB-T2-compliant.
 However, confirm this when making the purchase.

 Important: If you intend to get premium channels and want to receive them directly to your TV, you will probably need to buy a cardreader / kortinlukija module.
 If however you will use a set top box or DVR / PVR to receive the signals, it will probably have a built-in cardreader.
 More information

 Televisions with integrated Internet, 'smart TVs', are increasingly common and enable you to receive Internet TV / IPTV without attaching a streaming device.

 Set Top Boxes & DVRs / PVRs